twfarland/sprezzatura/README.md

 It relies only on the excellent [https://github.com/ashaffer/dift](dift) library and adopts the performance enhancing heuristics pioneered by React.

-It was designed for use in combination with Acto, which replaces Redux, but you can easily use it with other libraries or standalone.
+It was designed for use in combination with [https://github.com/twfarland/acto](acto), which replaces Redux, but you can easily use it with other libraries or standalone.

+Written in typescript.

 ### Install